Aniumbott/LabStation/README.md

                               && request.resource.data.role == 'Researcher'
                               && !("createdAt" in request.resource.data); // Prevent client from setting createdAt

               // Users can read their own profile.
-Admins, Lab Managers, and Technicians can read any user profile. allow read: if request.auth != null && ( isOwner(userId) ||
+Admins and Technicians can read any user profile. allow read: if request.auth != null && ( isOwner(userId) ||
                             isAdmin(request.auth.uid) ||
-                            isTechnician(request.auth.uid) ||
+                            isTechnician(request.auth.uid)
-                            isAdminOrLabManager(request.auth.uid)
                           );

               // Admins and Technicians can list users (e.g., for admin panels or technician assignment).